pedronunes19/FEUP-Projeto-PROG/README.md

 - check if player move is valid
 - get player/robot info in getGameVector (as in pathfinder)
 - implement the robot moving function
+- change the structs (not very helpful right now)